rizal-mmpp/flarebee/README.md

 This is a Next.js project for selling templates and digital services, with a containerized backend.

+## Architecture Overview

+This project uses a microservices-oriented architecture for development:
+- **Frontend (Next.js)**: Runs directly on your local machine for the best developer experience with hot-reloading.
+- **Backend Services (Docker)**: All backend services are containerized using Docker and managed with Docker Compose.
+This ensures a consistent and isolated environment for the API and other services.

+The backend services include:
+- **API (Express.js + TypeScript)**: The main backend API for business logic.
+- **PostgreSQL**: The primary relational database.
+- **RabbitMQ**: A message broker for asynchronous tasks.
+- **CMS Service (Placeholder)**: A dedicated service for content management.
+- **File Manager (Placeholder)**: A dedicated service for file uploads and management.

 ## Running the Development Environment

-This project uses a hybrid approach for development: the backend services (API, database, etc.) run in Docker containers, while the Next.js frontend runs directly on your local machine for the best hot-reloading experience.

 **Prerequisites**:
 - Docker installed and running on your system.